ethanfischer/surrealgame/README.md

-This is an ongoing project for Gear VR and Google Cardboard.
-It's being developed in Unity.
+This is a game, I guess, but hopefully it feels more like a weird dream in the end.